 Spanish bank BBVA not only stepped away in November 2020, but also shut down its digital-only subsidiary, Simple, regarded as the first U.S. neobank.
 Japanese banking giant MUFG sold its U.S. banking operation, Union Bank, to U.S. Bank earlier in 2021, and Reuters reports that BNP Paribas is actively shopping its Bank of the West subsidiary.

-All this puts the spotlight squarely on London-based Revolut — which is the most popular digital-only bank in 17 countries.
+All this puts the spotlight squarely on London-based Revolut — which is the most popular digital bank in 17 countries.
 The fast-growing company has a broader range of services than many other neobanks, and is currently building a crypto exchange, according to CoinDesk.
 Time will tell if it can hang onto its place in the U.S. market.

 Reasons Why N26 Is Bowing Out